jaeyounglee978/jaeyounglee978.github.io/index.md

   - Release service: Company Internal Service for healthcare.
     - Use FHIR, global standard for medical information.
 Main data storage architecture.
     - Use MySQL, MongoDB.
 Spring with java, kotlin.
 Ktor as a framework for small server.
-    - Ktor is simple framework using Kotlin, very easy to start.
+    - Ktor - simple framework using Kotlin, very easy to start.
     - Since we planned to store a lots of complicated medical information.
 Choose MongoDB, to store info in more loosen form and prepare for future spec change.

 <br>